 In this project we will deal only with a system of two electrons (or bosons) in a quantum dot with a frequency of $\hbar \omega = 1$.
 The reason for this is that we have exact closed form expressions for the ground state energy from Taut's work for selected values of ω , see M. Taut, Phys.
 Rev. A 48, 3561 (1993).
 The energy is given by 3 a.u. (atomic units) when the interaction between the electrons is included.
-We can however easily extend our system to say interacting bosons, and in particual to more than two, as we did in project 1.
+We can however easily extend our system to say interacting bosons, and in particular to more than two, as we did in project 1.
+Thus, ss an alternative, you can replace the electron system with the same system of Bosons from project 1.